 Going further

-I hope that you now have the general idea of how to create similar visualizations.
+I hope that you now have the general idea of how to create time series maps.
 To make it easier, I've prepared a free JSFiddle example to help you get started.

 Still too complicated?
 Don't worry, and get in touch with us.
 We'll be happy to help you with your project.